SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### Orphans and Widows

 orphans and widows are two twin properties in CSS that apply only to pages or columns.
-Both orphans and widows take an <integer>
-orphans says how many lines of a block container must appear at the bottom of a page/column if it is broken over two pages/columns widows says how many lines of a block container must appear at the top of a page/column if it is broken over two pages/columns
+Both orphans and widows take an ‹integer› orphans says how many lines of a block container must appear at the bottom of a page/column if it is broken over two pages/columns widows says how many lines of a block container must appear at the top of a page/column if it is broken over two pages/columns